 What is retrograde cystography?

 Retrograde cystography is an imaging test that uses X-rays to see the bladder.
 X-rays are made of the bladder after it has been filled with a contrast dye.
-They dye lets the radiologist see your organ or tissues more clearly.
+The dye lets the radiologist see your bladder and nearby tissues more clearly.
+Retrograde cystography can also be performed using computerized tomography (CT), another type of imaging.

 During retrograde cystography, dye is injected into the bladder.
 X-rays are taken of the bladder while it's filled with dye and again after the dye has drained.
 Retrograde cystography may show rupture of the bladder, as well as tumors, blood clots, or pouches in the wall of the bladder (diverticula).